 It contains batch of conversion and decision events.

 This object will be dispatched using the provided event dispatcher and also it will be sent to the notification subscribers.

 |Notification Listeners||Flush invokes the LOG_EVENT notification listener if this listener is subscribed to.|

 Registering LogEvent listener

 To register a LogEvent notification listener

 def on_log_event(): pass optimizely_client.notification_center.add_notification_listener(enums.NotificationTypes.LOG_EVENT, on_log_event)

 LogEvent object gets created using EventFactory.
-It represents the batch of impression and conversion events we send to the Optimizely backend.
+It represents the batch of decision and conversion events we send to the Optimizely Feature Experimentation backend.

 Required (non null)

 |String||The HTTP verb to use when dispatching the log event.
 It can be Get or Post.|